-Customer Service Assistant
+Customer Service Manager

 Tara began her time with the JBFC as House Manager in 2012 and joined the Membership team in 2016.
 She earned a BFA from SUNY Purchase, where she studied opera.
 Tara has also worked as Director of Ticketing Services at Tilles Center for the Performing Arts.
 In her spare time she tries to attend as many live concerts as she can and being a connoisseur of music she is constantly striving to make the best mix playlist.